-Balinese batik is relatively new compared to ones from Java, where many batik artist live and have galleries.
+Bali batik is relatively new compared to ones from Java, where many batik artists live and have galleries.
 Especially in the cultural capital of Java, Yogyakarta you can find many workshops and batik galleries.

-Waxing and dying of fabric is done throughout the world, such as in India, Africa, China and Japan.
-It was introduced to Indonesia in the last millennium at the time of the Chinese Tang Dynasty particularly in Java it has developed into a skillful traditional art and is known for its exceptional patterns.
+Waxing and dyeing of fabric are done throughout the world, such as in India, Africa, China, and Japan.
+It was introduced to Indonesia in the last millennium at the time of the Chinese Tang Dynasty.
+Particularly in Java it has developed into a skillful traditional art and is known for its exceptional patterns.

-Popular on Bali are the Hindu epics about Rama and Sita.
-Designs with frangipani or hibiscus flowers are favorite together with birds, fish and daily activities such as dancers, religious sermonise and mythological characters such as the Barong and winged lion.
-However if you look further, you can see that today designs with a modern touch are becoming increasingly popular as well.
+The Hindu epics about Rama and Sita are popular in Bali.
+Designs with frangipani or hibiscus flowers together with birds, fish and daily activities such as dancers.
+You’ll also find mythological characters such as the Barong and winged lion.
+If you look further you can see that today’s designs are becoming increasingly popular as well.

-However some things remain unchanged.
-Symbolic batik patterns are still only used at certain occasions such as for a newly born, weddings or can only be used by royalty only.
-The motive can indicated the rank or status of a certain person.
+Some things remain unchanged.
+Symbolic batik patterns are still only used on certain occasions such as for a newly born, weddings or can only be used by royalty.
+The motive can indicate the rank or status of a certain person.

-Batik can mainly be found in clothing such as sarongs and scarfs for women and shirts and sarongs for men.
+Batik can be found in clothing such as sarongs and scarves for women and shirts and sarongs for men.

 So how is Batik made?

-The beautiful hand-made pieces of art are made by applying patterns of different colors to cotton by dyeing in several stages and by applying wax after each stage to protect areas of unwanted color.
+The beautiful handmade pieces of art are made by applying patterns of different colors to cotton.
+They do this by dyeing in several stages and by applying wax after each stage to protect areas of unwanted color.

-The wax can be applied by hand which is called tulis, meaning to write in Indonesian.
+The wax can be applied by hand which is called “tulis”, meaning to write in Indonesian.
 This way of batik making is a fine art of drawing the pattern on a piece of cotton cloth.
-In many cases the pattern is lightly visible on the cloth and the batik maker just needs to follow the lines.
-However there are some who can draw by heart.
+In many cases, the pattern is slightly visible on the cloth and the batik maker just needs to follow the lines.
+However, there are some who can draw by heart.

 This technique is also where the word batik comes from.
 The Javanese word amba means to write while titik means dot.

-However with the competition of the global market, the batik did have to make adjustments, and thus the cap (stamp) method is often applied.
-A pre designed metal stamp creates waxed patterns on a piece of cloth, making the process much quicker.
-You can easily spot the Batik cap as the same patters are repeated on the entire piece of cloth.
+However with the competition of the global market, the batik makers had to make adjustments, and thus the cap (stamp) method is often applied.
+A pre-designed metal stamp creates waxed patterns on a piece of cloth, making the process much quicker.
+You can easily spot the Batik cap as the same patterns are repeated on the entire piece of cloth.

 There are some batik makers who use a combination of the batik tulis and the batik cap method.